 - Inquiring: skills a student should display at kindergarten entry

-- Emerging: skills a student should display by fall of kindergarten
+- Emerging: skills a student should display by the fall of kindergarten

-- Mastering: skills a student should display by spring of kindergarten
+- Mastering: skills a student should display by the spring of kindergarten

 The above kindergarten standards are qualitative in nature and might not match the skills expected of your students during the kindergarten year.
 When completing the DevMilestones items, it is best to use the rating descriptions as shown on each item screen to rate each student's current skills.
 If a student has previously met a standard, continue to rate that student with a 4 on later screening submissions.